The Ultimate Guide to Waiver Wire & FAAB Strategy

 Waiver Priority

-After a week is played, the waiver priority gets set.
+The waiver priority is officially set following Week 1.
 The team at the top gets the first pick, followed by the second team, and so on.
-The team that gets priority can be set a few ways:
+The team that gets priority can be set in a number of ways:

 • Worst is first - The team with the first record gets the first choice, and the win-loss record decides this every week.